Brand Positioning for Contract Manufacturing

 • What image of their offering, their employees, and their business do they project?
 What do their mission, vision and values statements promise?

-Now consider where the unique strengths and weaknesses in these rival offerings lie.
+Now, consider the unique strengths and weaknesses of these rival offerings.
 Where are the gaps in their armoury?
 Where are customers not being served well?
 Where are they ignoring the problems and complaints of the people they serve?

-The clues to successful market positioning will lie in understanding these weaknesses and the opportunities they present to you.
+The clues to successful brand positioning will lie in understanding these weaknesses and the opportunities they present to you.

 Once you have understood the audience you want to address and their current choices in the marketplace, you can figure out what it is about your company and your offering that can resonate with them in their search for a contract manufacturing company.